The Balance Of The 4Cs: Cut, Clarity, Color & Carat

 (HPHT) High Pressure-High Temperature method creates diamonds by replicating the natural formation process.
 Exposing the natural diamond crystal seed and natural elements to extreme heat (over 4500 degrees Fahrenheit) and extreme pressure that melts the carbon atoms and causes them to bond to the seed, which is how a diamond naturally grows.

 (CVD) Chemical Vapor Deposition heats carbon-rich gas until it turns into a plasma vapor and in a vacuum chamber, those vapors crystalize around the natural diamond crystal seed.
-The natural color of the CVD Diamond as-grown, that has not ungone additional HPHT treatment to stablize it's color, has been known to change colors.
-It may discolor with age or exposure to certain light rays, such as black lights or the sun's rays.
-The discoloration is typically a less than desirable yellowish or brownish color.
-Sometimes the color change may be reversable with treatments to the diamond.
+The natural color of the CVD Diamond as-grown, that has not undergone additional HPHT treatment to stabilize it's color, has been known to change colors, discolor with age or exposure to certain light rays, such as black lights or the sun's rays.
+The discoloration was typically a less than desirable yellowish or brownish color.
+The advancements in the manufacturing process of the CVD Grown Diamonds over the last few years has eliminated the initial issues with color.

 Whether you choose Natural Diamonds, HPHT Grown Diamonds, or CVD Grown Diamonds, they are all Diamonds.